-The EXERTUS[®] CIRCA 40 / 80 / 120 Isotope Projector meets most of the international requirements for Radiographic Equipment.
-It can accommodate Se-75 isotopes with a maximum capacity of 40 Ci / 80 Ci / 100 Ci respectively.
+The VOX 100 meets most of the international requirements for Radiographic Equipment.
+It can accommodate a Co-60 isotope with a maximum capacity of 100Ci.

 The reliability and safe operation of this Isotope Projector depends strongly on your knowledge as a qualified Radiographer.
 It is the responsibility of the owner to ensure that all personnel using this equipment are appropriately trained by a licensed Institution.

 Please ensure that the operator has read and fully understood this Operation Manual before using this equipment.

-As with most National and International Legal Regulations it is required to use radiation monitoring and/or dosimetric devices capable of measuring in the range 2 mR/hr to 1000 mR/hr.
+As with most National and International Legal Regulations it is required to use radiation monitoring and/or dosimetric devices capable of measuring in the range 2mR/hr to 1000mR/hr.
 The Radiographer and his/her assistants must also wear a Film Badge, TLD or personal Dosimeter at all times while performing Industrial Radiography.
 Please note that this dosimetric equipment also needs to be calibrated by an accredited service provider within the required intervals set out by your relevant Authority.

-The Radiation Shielding Unit of this Projector is made from Tungsten and therefore it can be shipped as normal cargo when the Projector is not loaded with a Sealed Radioactive Source.
-However, if loaded with a Sealed Radioactive Source, all National and International Regulations with regard to Transport and Storage of Radioactive material must be adhered to at all times.
+The Radiation Shielding Unit of this Projector is made from Depleted Uranium and therefore all National and International Regulations with regard to Transport and Storage of Radioactive material must be adhered to at all times, even if the Projector is not loaded with a Sealed Radioactive Source.